-If you’re doing research on electric v-box hopper spreaders, you are learning quickly that the two types of material feed systems available are the auger and pintle chain.
+If you’re researching electric v-box hopper spreaders, you are learning quickly that the two types of material feed systems available are the auger and pintle chain.
 If you don’t have a lot of experience with these spreader feed systems, you may be having a difficult time selecting which system best fits your snow and ice management needs.
 BOSS offers a pintle or auger feed system on the VBX and FORGE line of spreaders.
 There are some key differences between the two feed systems that are important to understand.
+Read on to learn more about auger and pintle spreaders to help you decide which spreader is right for you.

 In general, in the United States, auger feed systems tend to be more popular in the Midwest and Ohio Valley areas.
 Pintle chains are the preferred feed system in the New England region.
 It’s hard to say why but perhaps familiarity with previous v-box hopper spreading systems or agricultural products has led to the regional spreader feed system preferences.